Vacancies

 Academic Vacancies

-Homerton College intends to appoint several College Research Associates over the course of three rounds during the 2024-25 academic year, with application deadlines of 7th February 2025, 30th April 2025, and 4th July 2025.
+Homerton College intends to appoint a number of College Research Associates during the 2025-2026 academic year, with the application deadline of 1 June 2026.

 Candidates must be of postdoctoral standing at the University of Cambridge, and may be graduates of any university.

-They would normally hold awards made in a national or international competition for the purpose of conducting research in the University of Cambridge or at an associated research institution.
+They would normally hold awards made to them in a national or international competition for the purpose of conducting research in the University of Cambridge or at an associated research institution.

-There are no conditions of subject attached to these positions, but the successful applicants are likely to be within eight years of having completed the requirements for the PhD (or equivalent) degree, and candidates who already hold (or intend to hold) a College Research Associateship or equivalent at another College will not be eligible.
+There are no conditions of subject attached to these positions, but the successful applicants are likely to be within eight years of having completed the requirements for the PhD (or equivalent) degree, and candidates who already hold (or intend to hold) a College Research Associateship or equivalent (e.g. Junior Research Fellowship) at another College will not be eligible.

 Candidates will be selected with reference to their ability to contribute to the intellectual, educational, and social life of the College.
 The College is committed to diversity and inclusion and welcomes applicants from all backgrounds.